divyayush-v-20/TaskX/README.md

-# TaskX
+# User Management System
-A CLI based User Task Planner coded in C Language including User Management, Authorization and the core logic of a Task Planner.
+A CLI based User-Management-System coded in C Language including User Management, Authorization and the core logic of a To-Do-List.

 ## Functionality
 On compiling the program, we get 2 options, to :